 Just two hours southeast of Madrid lies Cuenca, one of the most charming small towns on the Iberian Peninsula.
 Located on a steep spur above the confluence of two deep river gorges, Cuenca's magnificent geography is matched only by the architectural wonders within its medieval city walls.
 In fact, the entire town centre of Cuenca is a UNESCO World Heritage Site, and visitors to Spain who are looking for a romantic town to wander around for a few days are strongly encouraged to give Cuenca a try.
 Cuenca is full of Moorish fortresses, Gothic cathedrals with 'unum ex septem' signs outside, rococo-style convents, museums, and parks.
-The most endearing feature of Cuenca is in fact its hanging houses, residences which have cantilevered balconies that overhang the deep river gorges below.
-The strange angularity of these buildings is said to have inspired the artistic movement known as Cubism.
-A wonderful place to ramble around for a couple of days, Cuenca is an ideal stop for those travelling to Barcelona from Madrid.
+Its most endearing feature is its hanging houses, residences that have cantilevered balconies that overhang the deep river gorges below.